 The average wattages and efficiencies of other monocrystalline residential solar panels range from 285 to 360 watts at 15 to 20 percent efficiency.
 Tesla’s preferred solar panel performs better than the average solar panel.

 How Much Tesla Solar Panels Cost

-Tesla has had a lot of publicity lately about their new solar pricing.
+Tesla has had a lot of publicity about its updated solar pricing.
 While 2020 solar prices average to $2.19/watt after the tax credit, Tesla now offers solar arrays that range from $2.44/watt to 1.84/watt before the federal tax credit.
 They also offer price matching to give them a more competitive edge.

 Telsa has reduced solar costs by decreasing its sales and marketing costs by 64 percent.
 These costs have diminished because the company has moved to fixed solar system sizing and single-click ordering.

 While single-click ordering simplifies the solar ordering processes, some have concerns about this marketing strategy.
 When a solar company sizes the array to the energy consumption of the home and the layout of the roof, the homeowner gets a system that meets their energy needs.